d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  The default value of `sweeprolog-init-args' is set to load the Prolog helper library `sweep.pl' and to create a boolean Prolog flag `sweep', set to `true', which indicates to SWI-Prolog that it is running under `sweep'.
+  The default value of `sweeprolog-init-args' is set to load the Prolog helper library `sweep.pl' and to create a boolean Prolog flag Sweep, set to `true', which indicates to SWI-Prolog that it is running under Sweep.

-  It is also possible to specify initialization arguments to SWI-Prolog by passing them as command line arguments to Emacs, which can be convenient when using Emacs and `sweep' as an alternative for the common shell-based interaction with SWI-Prolog.
+  It is also possible to specify initialization arguments to SWI-Prolog by passing them as command line arguments to Emacs, which can be convenient when using Emacs and Sweep as an alternative for the common shell-based interaction with SWI-Prolog.
 This is achieved by adding the flag `--swipl-args' followed by any number of arguments intended for SWI-Prolog, with a single semicolon (“;”) argument marking the end of the SWI-Prolog arguments, after which further arguments are processed by Emacs as usual (see [Emacs Invocation] for more information about Emacs’s command line options), for example:

   ┌────
   │ emacs --some-emacs-option --swipl-args -l foobar.pl \; --more-emacs-options
   └────

-  In order for `sweep' to be able to handle Emacs’s command line arguments, the function `sweeprolog-handle-command-line-args' must be called before Emacs processes the `--swipl-args' argument.
+  In order for Sweep to be able to handle Emacs’s command line arguments, the function `sweeprolog-handle-command-line-args' must be called before Emacs processes the `--swipl-args' argument.
 This can be ensured by calling it from the command line as well: